 The seeds of a national Indigenous television network were sown over 30 years ago.
 Today, APTN shares programming by, for and about Indigenous Peoples to all Canadians as well as viewers around the world.

 The launch of APTN on September 1, 1999, represented a significant milestone for Indigenous Peoples across Canada.
-The network has since become an important entertainment, news and educational programming choice for over 10 million households in Canada.
+The network has since become an important entertainment, news and educational programming choice for nearly 10 million households in Canada.

 APTN National News Milestones

 Being a leader can be extra challenging when there’s no trail to follow.
 But that just means you have to create your own.
 APTN has been doing just that from the very beginning.
 Even though we arrived on Canadian airwaves on Sept.
 1, 1999, our history stretches back much further…

 Under the name “Anik” (which means “little brother” in the Inuit dialect), the first geostationary satellites launched in 1972 and relayed television signals to North America.
 This meant that any community with a satellite dish could rebroadcast them locally,even in the Arctic.
 This was the North’s first experience of real-time television.

 Unfortunately, what northern audiences saw on their TV screens was completely disconnected from their reality in the North.
 The shows were all in English and the on-screen characters were mostly white, with virtually no Indigenous presence.